 - having adult support when they are upset, tired or angry

-- having unstructured time to play and learn at their own pace
+- having lots of unstructured time to play and learn at their own pace

 When self-regulation difficulties occur

-Reasons difficulties with self-regulation arise can include lack of adult attachment figures, sensitivities in the child’s body, stress and trauma.
-These difficulties can look like tantrums, fighting with peers, not following adult direction, worry, anxiety, withdrawing from social situations and turning away from parent, carer or educator.
+Difficulties with self-regulation can arise when there is a lack of adult attachment figures, sensitivities in the child’s body, stress or trauma.
+These difficulties can look like tantrums, fighting with peers, not following adult direction, worry, anxiety, withdrawing from social situations and turning away from parents, carers or educators.